GavinHaLab/BLCA-subtype-evolution-paper/README.md

 ## 🔍 Summary

-This repository contains code, data, and results for analyzing clonal and genomic heterogeneity in prostate cancer.
-We integrate multi-region whole-genome sequencing and cell-free DNA to reconstruct subclonal architectures and infer patterns of tumor evolution across primary and metastatic sites.
+This repository contains code, data, and results for analyzing clonal and genomic heterogeneity in metastatic bladder cancer.
+We integrate multi-tumors whole-genome sequencing and cell-free DNA to reconstruct subclonal architectures and infer patterns of tumor evolution across primary and metastatic sites.

 ---